triptych/web-game-component-engine/README.md

 7. Responsive Design: The application is designed to work on different screen sizes.
 8. Toolbar: Provides options to save, load, and reset the game state.
 9. Game Components: A set of pre-built game components (Player, Enemy, Platform, Coin, Button) that can be used to create games.
+10. Save and Load Functionality: Users can save their current game state to a JSON file and load it later, allowing for easy project management and sharing.

 ## Project Structure